 LeBron James is heading to the Miami Heat, but there’s room in the state of Florida for another superstar – at least, there should be.
 The Orlando Magic should aggressively counter Miami’s new and deadly trio of players (pending contract negotiations) with a major move of their own.

-The Magic now shift from being the 2nd seed in the Eastern conference last season to arguably the 2nd best team in the state.
+The Magic shift from being the 2nd seed in the Eastern conference to arguably the 2nd best team in the state.

 “I want to win now,” Chris Paul said to John Reid of The Times Picayune late last week.

-Paul also went on to profess his love for the city of New Orleans, but reiterated a similar point – and a willingness to play elsewhere.
+Paul also went on to profess his love for the city of New Orleans – and a willingness to play elsewhere.

 “My first choice is New Orleans,” Paul said in a story by Chris Broussard of ESPN The Magazine.
 “I just want to make sure we’re committed to winning.
 If we’re not committed to winning and trying to get better so we can contend with the Lakers, the Celtics and all these other top teams, then I’m open to being traded.”

 Orlando is in a winning position.
 This franchise is two years removed from an NBA Finals appearance.

 However, with Chris Bosh and LeBron James soon to join Dwyane Wade just a few hours south of O-Town, it’s possible that the Magic’s elite position in the Eastern Conference may be in jeopardy.

 With Miami playing in the same division as Orlando, the Magic may lose out on key home-court advantage.
 That is, if each team lands in the 2011 NBA Playoffs – which many feel they will.

 That’s why Orlando should counter the Miami moves by adding a superstar that can push the Heat harder than the current Orlando roster can.